jere357/fishermansfriend/README.md

 Features in-mind for the future:
 --------------------------------
 * Monitor only the y axis, no need to calculate distance
-* Don't save pictures to the drive but keep then in memory instead (~7% detection time)
+* Don't save pictures to the drive but keep then in memory instead (~7% faster detection time)
 * Make it a console runnable application with argument parsing from the command line

 Contact: